Deep Multimodal Learning with Missing Modality: A Survey: Methodologies in Data Processing Aspect

 Compared to indirect methods, direct generation methods avoid the cumbersome reconstruction of modality data, using feature generators that are easier to train and integrate into multimodal models.

-In summary, representation generation methods are limited by the imbalance of missing modalities in the training dataset or the limited number of full-modality samples, which may lead to training procedures that overfit to the existing modalities.
-In addition, indirect-to-task representation generation methods can access the missing modality data of the missing modality samples during training, which means that the training dataset is actually complete, so this type of method usually performs better than direct-to-task representation generation methods.
+In summary, representation generation methods are limited by the imbalance of missing modalities in the training dataset or the limited number of full-modality samples, which may lead to training procedures that overfit to the existing modalities. {In addition, indirect-to-task representation generation methods can access complete multimodal data samples during training, which means they can simulate arbitrary missing modality cases during training by dropping modalities.
+As a result, they generally achieve better performance than direct-to-task methods, which must handle incomplete multimodal data samples during training.}